Vinnieotieno/airbnb-clone-project/README.md

 GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review

+CI/CD Pipelines
+Automated pipelines for testing and deploying code changes.
+They automatically move code through stages such as source, build, test, and deploy.
+This is crucial because it ensures a smooth workflow, reduces manual effort, and keeps the software ready for deployment at all times.
+Important tools to mention include GitHub Actions, Docker.